Alan Brown (filmmaker)

-Alan Brown is an American director and author active in the twenty-first century.
+Alan Brown in American director and author.

 Filmmaker

-Brown's first film, the half-hour narrative O Beautiful, won the Future Filmmaker Award at the 2002 Palm Springs International Short Film Festival, and was an official selection of the 2003 Sundance Film Festival.
-Singled out by critics as "powerful and ultimately beautiful", and "a rare piece of film making", it is available on the Strand Releasing DVD, Boys Life 4.
+Brown's first film, the half-hour narrative O Beautiful, won the Future Filmmaker Award at the 2002 Palm Springs International Short Film Festival and was an official selection of the 2003 Sundance Film Festival.
+It was released in an anthology of three other gay-themed short films entitled Boys Life 4.

-Brown's feature debut, Book of Love, which stars Simon Baker, Frances O'Connor, Gregory Smith, and Bryce Dallas Howard, was praised by critics for its "creepy eroticism and sly intelligence", and as "a movie that feels about as real as it's possible to be".
-It premiered in the Dramatic Competition at the 2004 Sundance Film Festival, and was broadcast on Showtime, the Sundance Channel, and Starz.
+Brown's feature debut, Book of Love, which stars Simon Baker, Frances O'Connor, Gregory Smith, and Bryce Dallas Howard, premiered in the Dramatic Competition at the 2004 Sundance Film Festival.

-His second feature film, Superheroes, the story of an Iraq War veteran with posttraumatic stress disorder, has been described by critics as "wrenching" and "brimming with rare compassion".
-It was the winner of numerous prizes, including the Feature Filmmaker’s Award at the 2007 Avignon/New York Film Festival, the Maverick Spirit Award at the 2008 Cinequest Film Festival, Special Jury Mention at the Austin Film Festival 2008, and both the Narrative Feature and Best Film Awards at the 2008 Brooklyn Arts Council International Film Festival.
+His second feature film, Superheroes, tells the story of an Iraq War veteran with post traumatic stress disorder.
+It was the winner of numerous prizes, including the Feature Filmmaker’s Award at the 2007 Avignon/New York Film Festival and the Maverick Spirit Award at the 2008 Cinequest Film Festival.

 Brown's third feature, Private Romeo is a contemporary adaptation of Shakespeare's Romeo and Juliet set in an all-male high school military academy.
 The film stars New York stage actors Seth Numrich, Matt Doyle, and Hale Appleman.
-Singled out by critics for being "hugely adventurous and highly liberated," Private Romeo was a New York Times Critics Pick and won a Grand Jury Prize at Outfest 2011.
+Singled out by critics for being "hugely adventurous and highly liberated," Private Romeo was a New York Times Critic's Pick and won a Grand Jury Prize at Outfest 2011.

-Brown's most recent narrative feature film Five Dances was shot in New York City in the winter of 2012.
+Brown's fourth narrative feature film, Five Dances, was shot in New York City in the winter of 2012.
 Set in the downtown modern dance world, Five Dances shows dancers performing choreography by Jonah Bokaer.
-The film was released in June, 2013 (at least in Paris, France).
+The film was released in June 2013.